bdgorman/Programming-Assignment-3/README.md

   3. counting the number of words within the text
   4. counting the number of words in the tree itself
   5. Traversing the tree to find words before and after

+# What I learned
+- How to build and travers a binary tree
+- Several ways to parse a text file